 Seemingly inspired by the story of St. George and the dragon, this work shows a knight bravely slaying a dragon as he frees a damsel in distress.
-Good triumphs over evil and all is well in the world, at least for that moment.
+Good triumphs over evil, and all is well in the world, at least for that moment.
 Plus, you get fantastic views of the pond.

-Along the way you can also see his representations of Iceland’s poet Jónas Hallgrímsson.
+Along the way, you can also see his representations of Iceland’s poet Jónas Hallgrímsson.
 Not to be confused with the poet honored with Hallgrímskirkja – that’s Hallgrímur Pétursson, who came a few hundred years before Jonas.
-Other historic figures commemorated in art by Einar are Jón Sigurðsson, fighter for Iceland’s independence, and King Christian the 9th of Denmark, not so much fighting for Iceland’s independence.
+Other historic figures commemorated in art by Einar are Jón Sigurðsson, a fighter for Iceland’s independence, and King Christian the 9th of Denmark, who was not so much fighting for Iceland’s independence.
 And whether you start or end at the Einar Jónsson Museum, you should set aside time to explore the sculpture gardens on its grounds as well.
 It’s open all year round and free to enjoy!

 Reykjavik Outdoor Art: Funky Street Art and Murals

 For those with a more “modern” artistic taste, Reykjavik also has a thriving street art culture.
-We go beyond simple graffiti tags on warehouses to full blown murals along historic residential blocks.
+We go beyond simple graffiti tags on warehouses to full-blown murals along historic residential blocks.
 We have our own home-grown talents, and with the Wall Poetry moment borne from the Iceland Airwaves music festival, street artists from around the world joined in and made our city an international gallery.

 Let Your Friend In Reykjavik Share Our Faves!

-This is just a small sample of Reykjavik outdoor art.
+This is just a small sample of Reykjavik’s outdoor art.
 There are other sculptures like the Unknown Bureaucrat and the Þúfa (essentially a man-made hill, but it’s art to us!) as well as plenty more street art.
 Also, you should check out the art we have indoors in our many museums and galleries.
-What better way to find out about all how creativity flows through practically every corner of Reykjavik than with a walking tour with Your Friend in Reykjavik.
-Our expert guides are waiting to show you the beautiful and the quirky artistic sides of our hometown.
+What better way to find out about all how creativity flows through practically every corner of Reykjavik than with a walking tour with Your Friend in Reykjavik?
+Our expert guides are waiting to show you the beautiful and quirky artistic sides of our hometown.
 Join a group or sign up for a private tour – we have plenty of options for you to choose from.
 Check out our offerings today!

 Please signup HERE for our newsletter for more fun facts and information about Iceland!